JorisBenschop/qrest/docs/source/configuration.rst

 The required headers to be added to the request.
 Needs to be a dictionary

 timeout
 =======

-You can tell qrest to stop waiting for a response after a given number of seconds with the timeout parameter.
-When this time has passed, qrest will raise a ``requests.Timeout`` exception.
-The value of ``timeout`` should be ``None`` (default), a non-negative float or int, or a tuple of size 2 (indicating differing connection timeout and read timeout values (both tuple values should again be either ``None`` or a non-negative float or int)).
+You can tell qrest to stop waiting for a response after a given number of milliseconds with the timeout parameter.
+When this time has passed, qrest will raise a ``qrest.exception.RestTimeoutError`` exception.
+The value of ``timeout`` should be a tuple (connection timeout, read timeout)of size 2, where both timeouts are an integer, indicating the timeout duration in milliseconds.
+A timeout of 0 (default) indicates that there shouldn't be a timeout on the request.

 query parameters
 ================